 Notwithstanding that CenturyLink’s digital business services, analog private line services, and residential exchange services, features, and packages will be treated as competitively classified services in accordance with #1 above (Provisions), CenturyLink agrees not to geographically de-average the non-recurring and monthly recurring rates for these services.
 This provision does not modify or restrict CenturyLink’s ability to enter into individual contracts for service that specify rates other than state-wide average rates.

-The waiver of the Transfer of Property provisions in Chapter 80.12 RCW and Chapter 480-143 WAC does not apply to the sale of exchanges or access lines, and does not apply to a transaction involving the merger or acquisition of the parent company or any of the LEC operating companies by an unaffiliated entity.

 APPENDIX A